 TUI have been taking UK Holiday makers to Puerto Vallarta for a number of years on and off, but its only recently that they have started these trips from Manchester Airport, so I took the trip to find out how it fared.

 The flight to Puerto Vallarta takes just over 11 hours from Manchester.
-Thankfully with TUI, all their long-haul flights are on board the Boeing 787 (Dreamliner).
+Thankfully with TUI, all their long-haul flights are on board the Boeing 787 (Dreamliner), if only the rest of their holidays were as pleasant!

 The Dreamliner has now been used for a number of years and anyone that has flown on them will immediately appreciate the difference of this revolutionary aircraft.